 - Fiber optics

 In LEDs, there is evidence that adding some form of doping agent will increase efficiency.
 It happens by reducing the recombination rates.
 Currently, this injects dopant into silicone polymer substrates.
-But research suggests that boron doping not only improves efficiency but also allows smaller, more efficient LEDs.
+But research suggests that boron doping improves efficiency and allows smaller, more efficient LEDs.

-In solar cells, it is a dopant in silicon to produce a p-type semiconductor.
+In solar cells, a dopant in silicon produces a p-type semiconductor.
 This enables it to transfer electrons from one layer of atoms to another.
 Boron is effective at increasing the number of electrons that can be extracted.
-And therefore it boosts function output up to 30%.
+And therefore, it boosts function output by up to 30%.

 Source: Royal Society of Chemistry